IRB Requirements for Student Research Projects

 Where do I start with my IRB application process?

-As mentioned earlier, the IRB process could be very stressful and overwhelming, even for a very seasoned IRB user.
-Many young researchers have expressed their frustration noting the lack of clarity in the regulatory process.
-The following work flow is expected to give a frame work for a new IRB application.
-Corresponding weblinks are provided for convenience, however, there may be subtle or drastic differences in the actual requirements depending on the nature of the study.
+As noted earlier, the IRB process can be complex, even for a very seasoned IRB user.
+Many young researchers have expressed frustration at the lack of clarity in the regulatory process.
+The following workflow provides a framework for a new IRB application.
+Corresponding weblinks are provided for convenience, however, there may be subtle or major differences in the actual requirements depending on the nature of the study.

 - Complete your CITI training:

-- All students must complete "Social and Behavioral Research (SBR)" course
+- All students must complete the "Social and Behavioral Research (SBR)" course

 - AND complete "Students in Research" under SBR (offered by the CITI Program)

-- Work on your informed consent - although the informed consent is a document, it is essential to note that the consent process is a conversation.
-Once the researcher determines what activities & procedures require informed consent, then it will be much more clearer what can be done and what cannot be done.
-Assess the risks and discomforts to be experienced by the participants and disclose that in your informed consent.
-Any additional information, such as demographics, personal behavior and other types of information you plan to collect from them needs to be disclosed up front.
+- Work on Informed Consent - Although Informed Consent is a document, it is essential to note that the consent process is a conversation.
+Once the researcher determines which activities and procedures require informed consent, it will be much more clear what can and cannot be done.
+Assess the risks and discomforts to be experienced by the participants and disclose that in your Informed Consent.
+Any additional information, such as demographics, personal behavior and other types of information you plan to collect needs to be disclosed up front.
 Learn more about informed consent.
 Watch an OHRP video on General Informed Consent Requirements.

-- Now determine what type of survey or research instrument you will use that would comply with the consent process and answer your research questions
+- Decide what type of survey or research instrument you will use that would comply with the consent process and answer your research questions.

-- Look for what the IRB reviewers may be looking for in your application.
+- Consider what the IRB reviewers may be looking for in your application.

-- Develop a research protocol - a step by step flow of various procedures and practices - to comply with all of the above.
-During this process, you will gain better clarity on what type of review mechanism to request.
+- Develop a research protocol - a step by step outline of various procedures and practices - to comply with all of the above.
+During this process, you will gain clarity regarding what type of review mechanism to request.
 Read general information about the various IRB review processes.

-- In situations you need assistance or help, recruit or invite co-investigators to work with you - ensure they have CITI training
+- If you need assistance, recruit or invite co-investigators to work with you - ensure that they have CITI training.

-- If your study is conducted at the physical location of a place other than MTSU, then provide letters of permission
+- If your study is conducted at a physical location other than MTSU, provide letters of permission.

 cannot apply for a protocol.

-- Be aware of what are the responsibilities of a researcher once a protocol has been approved.
-Non-compliance to the approved protocol may lead to strict penalties and sanctions.
-Click here to know more about post-approval responsibilities so you can be prepared even before you request for an approval.
+- Be aware of the responsibilities of a researcher once a protocol has been approved.
+Non-compliance with the approved protocol may lead to strict penalties and sanctions.
+Click here to find out more about post-approval responsibilities so you can be prepared before you request approval.

 - Submit your application form through your faculty advisor.
-DO NOT collate all the files together - However, request your faculty advisor to send the filled IRB forms and supporting documents in a single email unless there are memory overflows.
-The faculty advisor also has to include a note of support and a statement of commitment to the study - Click here to know how to send your application to the IRB
+DO NOT collate the files together - however, request your faculty advisor to send the completed IRB forms and supporting documents in a single email if possible.
+The faculty advisor must also include a note of support and a statement of commitment to the study - Click here to learn how to send your application to the IRB.

-- Your application will initially be pre-reviewed by the Office of Compliance.
-An associate will contact you within 4 (FOUR) business days with further instructions.
+- Your application will initially be pre-reviewed by the Office of Research Compliance.
+An associate will contact you within 4 (four) business days with further instructions.
 Subsequently, your protocol will be reviewed in accordance with your review mechanism and a determination will be sent to you.

-- Speak to other students and faculty who have a successful human subject research program.
+- Speak to other students and faculty who have a successful human subjects research program.

-- Set up a meeting with the compliance staff to go over your research plan and what type of regulatory challenges you are likely to face.
-Email your request to email@example.com
+- Set up a meeting with the compliance staff to review your research plan and the types of regulatory challenges you are likely to face.
+Email your request to firstname.lastname@example.org.

-The IRB approval needs to be obtained prior to initiating the data collection; but you can plan your research can be designed before approaching the Office of Compliance.
+IRB approval must be obtained prior to initiating the data collection, but your research can be designed before approaching the Office of Research Compliance.

-The MTSU-sponsored scholars' program officers collaborate with the Office of Compliance to check if the student presentations have prior IRB/IACUC approval.
+The MTSU-sponsored Scholars' Program officers collaborate with the Office of Research Compliance to ensure that student presentations have prior IRB/IACUC approval.
 The posters that do not meet this criteria will be recalled by the respective poster selection committee.

-URECA / MT-IGO projects that involve human subject research MUST have an approved IRB protocol prior to the funding date.
-The Graduate Office will hold funding for studies that do not have an IRB approval if the appropriate research committee granted the scholarship.
+URECA / MT-IGO projects that involve human subjects research MUST have an approved IRB protocol prior to the funding date.
+The College of Graduate Studies will hold funding for studies that do not have an IRB approval if the appropriate research committee granted the scholarship.